BazzaCuda/MinimalistMediaPlayerX/README.md

 2. Each release comes with a program called "rot.exe".
 When deleting a file or the contents of a folder from within ``Minimalist Media Player``, it is actually rot.exe that carries out the deletion.
 This allows the deletion to be done in a separate process which results (in my experience) in less chances of Windows complaining that the file is in use (by MPV); although, having said that, MPV seems to be much better behaved in that regard than Windows Media Player on which the previous incarnation of ``Minimalist Media Player`` was based.
 If you wish, you can checkout rot.exe's many features by running it from the command line.
 Many of you will recognize it, I'm sure ;) If you want to completely disable the ability to delete files, simply delete rot.exe.
 Although ``Minimalist Media Player`` will still ask for confirmation, nothing will happen.

 3. Massive credit and thanks are due to Edward Guo for his excellent port of the MPV API (libmpv) to Delphi, https://github.com/nbuyer/libmpvdelphi.

+4. The VCL component in MarkdownHelpViewer (https://github.com/EtheaDev/MarkdownHelpViewer) allowed the original, unwieldy, RTF help file to be replaced with much more convenient and flexible .md markdown resources.

+5. Acknowledgement is due to the author of Perpetual Notes v4.05 (https://www.enselsoftware.com/product/PerpetualNotes.html) for being the only RTF editor I could find on the entire internet that could actually read back in what it had written out!
+(And I tested some big players during my search!)